Equality and diversity

 Information about how we are aiming to improve diversity and achieve equality of experience at York St John University.

 York St John University is committed to addressing inequalities, injustices and challenges facing society today.

-Achieving racial equality is central to our social justice mission.
+Achieving race equality is central to our social justice mission.
 We know that race inequality is a problem across the higher education sector.
-We are working towards our goal of becoming an anti-racist university and recognise that there is considerable work to be done to ensure true equality of experience for everyone at York St John.

 Our collective responsibility

 We’ve started an important movement towards achieving race equality by applying for a Race Equality Charter bronze award.

 Read more about our work in the drop-down menu below.